 - GUM.
 GUM is the main department store of Moscow, the most expensive and the most picturesque too.
 Go to GUM for a walk, explore its architecture, then take a couple of beautiful photos and eat the famous GUM’s ice cream.

 - Historical Museum.
 The State Historical Museum on Red Square is one of the largest Russian museums.
 Exhibition halls of the museum tell us different periods of the development of Russian art.
 Old printed books, ancient icons, personal belongings of Russian tsars, weapons, and jewellery are always interesting to see.
 Ticket price: ~8USD

-Beautiful Cathedral of Christ the Savior strikes by its size and luxurious decoration.
+Beautiful Cathedral of Christ the Saviour strikes by its size and sumptuous decoration.

 During Soviet times, all religious things were banned and forbidden.
 Many amazing churches were looted, destroyed, or used as warehouses.
 In 1939 the Cathedral of Christ the Savior was blown up and replaced by… an open-air swimming pool!

 The pool existed until 1994.
 Then Moscow authorities decided to destroy the pool and to build back a cathedral… The reconstruction finished in 2000.
 Thus, we can consider the Cathedral of Christ the Savior as one of the youngest Moscow landmarks.